 Plug-in Habitat is named after the famous ‘Plug-in City’ (1963-66) by the neo-futuristic architectural group Archigram.
-‘What happens if the whole urban environment could be programmed and structured for change?’ was the driving question of the architect Peter Cook.
+‘What happens if the whole urban environment could be programmed and structured for change?’ was the architect Peter Cook’s driving question.
 This notion of an architecture that adapts to change—present in their vision of a mutable city orchestrated by prefab removable dwelling capsules—is embodied in the intelligence of plants, whose structure is modular and distributed, without a central control, but with a cooperative organisation that adjusts to altering conditions in their context.

-In Plug-in Habitat, Paula Nishijima uses a biodesign-imagining approach to create modular units inspired by adaptive structures of plants and their relationship with other species.
-The artistic research is translated into a hybrid system that connected a cushion plant (Genista hispanica), located in the Atlantic Botanical Garden (Gijón/Spain) to two modules/sculptures—creating a habitat that can plug living and artificial organisms in.
+In Plug-in Habitat, Paula Nishijima uses a biodesign-imagining approach to create modular units that are attached to organisms and connected among themselves, constituting a superorganism.
+The artistic research is translated into a hybrid system that connected a cushion plant (Genista hispanica), located in the Atlantic Botanical Garden (Gijón/Spain) to two modules/sculptures, which mimic the behaviour of the plant, translating the way how it adapts to the changes into movement and light.

 Cushion plants, which are known for regulating humidity and temperature within their ‘cushion’ form—creating a microclimatic shelter for other species—are the inspiration for one of the modules.
-The second piece is inspired by thorns and spiky structures of plants, which not only defend them from herbivory animals, but also help reducing water loss during droughts.
+The second piece is inspired by thorns and spiky structures of plants, which defend them from herbivory animals and also help reducing water loss during droughts.

 Plug-in Habitat speculates about the concept of a ‘symbiotic cyborg’, whose technological appendage is at the service of the ‘other’ rather than the individual to which it is attached.
 It addresses the idea of an evolution that emphasises the relationships and interactions between agents—rather than the neo-Darwinian logic of the survival of the fittest.